-Post-launch activities can help reinforce using the Intranet.
-Launch contests for driving adoption, or offer small rewards through the Intranet.
+Post-launch activities can help reinforce using the company intranet.
+Launch contests for driving adoption, or offer small rewards through the intranet.
 Some ideas can include:

 - Management could pick an employee to highlight each month based on the recognition program and give them a gift card, free movie night, etc.

-Have you launched your intranet?
-Share your success stories with us!
+Have you launched your company intranet recently?
+Share your success story with us!
 What did you do to celebrate?

 Do not forget to take our Internal Communications Assessment for a detailed report on where you stand, plus resources to help you become a stronger internal communicator.
 However, if you are still planning your company intranet launch, feel free to book a FREE DEMO call with us for some great ideas.
 We’d love to help you out!